gabrielececchia/obsidian/vehicle dynamics/e.V. Dynamics.md

 ![](effect_of_slip_angle_and_slip_ratio_on_lateral_force.jpg)

-## Resultant Force vs. Resultant Slip Velocity.
+## Resultant Force vs. Resultant Slip Velocity
 One can gain a more general understanding of the development of tire forces by noting that they all originate within the print as a result of some slip.

 *Although it is convenient to think in terms of longitudinal and lateral forces, and slip ratio and slip angle (producing lateral slip), the tire only knows a resultant force and a resultant slip velocity.*